-We computed the δ URR%(t) for ten regions, namely, Belgium, France, Japan, the Netherlands, Portugal, Sweden, Taiwan, UK, Pennsylvania anthracite, and US.
-We were restricted to these ten regions as they had both long term historic production data and long term historic reserve data.
+We computed the $\delta$ URR%(t) for 10 regions, namely, Belgium, France, Japan, the Netherlands, Portugal, Sweden, Taiwan, UK, Pennsylvania anthracite, and US.
+We were restricted to these 10 regions as they had both long-term historical production data and long-term historical reserve data.
 We highlight the (i) UK and (ii) Pennsylvania anthracite regions as typical cases, and analyze the (iii) US.
-For the entire US the estimated δ URR%(t) was generated using the best fit model to calculate the URR as given in Eq.
-(5), while for the UK and Pennsylvania anthracite actual production data was used.
+For the entire US the estimated $\delta$ URR%(t) was generated using the best fit model to calculate the URR as given in Eq.
+(5), while for the UK and Pennsylvania anthracite actual production data were used.
 In addition to the highlighted US, UK, and Pennsylvania anthracite, we include three figures of our analysis for France, Japan, and Sweden in Appendix A.

 For Pennsylvania anthracite, the theoretical remaining reserves given by best fit model URR were compared to different varieties of recent EIA reserve estimates (EIA, 2012f).
-The EIA reserves estimates of "recoverable reserves at producing mines", "estimated recoverable reserves", and "demonstrated reserve base" were divided by URR from the theoretical remaining reserves given by Eq.
+The EIA reserves estimates of "recoverable reserves at producing mines," "estimated recoverable reserves," and "demonstrated reserve base" were divided by URR from the theoretical remaining reserves given by Eq.
 (3).
 These calculations produced ratios representing how many more times, larger or smaller, the EIA reported reserves were compared to our model estimates and will be discussed in the results and discussion section.

-3. Results and Discussion
+3. Results and discussion

-3.1 Year of Peak Production
+3.1.
+Year of peak production

 The results of the logistic model fitting for the United States raw tonnage coal production from year 1800 to 2008 are given in Fig. 1.
 In it, total production is subdivided into the relative components classified by their energy contents: anthracite, bituminous, sub-bituminous and lignite.
 Fig. 1 also displays the best fit logistic model and the two fits of lesser quality, as described in the previous section.
 The highest ranked coals, anthracite and bituminous, have been decreasing in production since 1917 and 1990 respectively.
-The production of lower energy density coals, sub-bituminous and lignite, are still increasing.
-The highest total coal production occurred in year 2008.
-The best fit logistic model gives 2010 as the year of peak total coal production.
-The two other fits of lower quality biased for finding earliest and latest values for the year of peak production, yielded the peak production years of 2009 and 2023 respectively.
-After this peak occurs, sometime in this window of 2009-2023, it can be expected that production will continue declining on average.
+The production of lower